MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 <h3 id="sep-azure-resource-manager">Azure Resource Manager service connection</h3>

-Defines and secures a connection to a Microsoft Azure subscription using Service Principal Authentication (SPA) or an Azure-Managed Service Identity.
+Defines and secures a connection to a Microsoft Azure subscription using Service Principal Authentication (SPA) or an Azure Managed Service Identity.
 The dialog offers two main modes:

 * **Automated subscription detection**.
 In this mode, Azure Pipelines and TFS will attempt to query Azure for all of the subscriptions and instances to which you have access using the credentials you are currently logged on with in Azure Pipelines or TFS (including Microsoft accounts and School or Work accounts).